 8.01.03 The Piedmont Board of Trustees shall fill any vacancy in the membership of the Planning and Zoning Board for the unexpired terms in the same manner as the initial appointment and may remove any member for nonperformance of duty or misconduct upon a public hearing.
 The Piedmont Board of Trustees shall also have the power to appoint a resident from outside the City limits as an additional planning board member, pursuant to SDCL 11-6-4.1, if the Board of Trustees determines a resident of an effected area outside of the City will provide assistance to the regular Planning and Zoning Board.

-8.01.04 All members of the Planning and Zoning Board shall be volunteers and receive no compensation except, for office material, (i.e. office supplies, etc.) unless compensation is deemed necessary by the Piedmont Board of Trustees with majority vote.
+8.01.04 All members of the Planning and Zoning Board shall receive compensation as set by resolution of the Board of Trustees, in addition to reimbursement for office material, (i.e. office supplies, etc.).

 8.02 MEETINGS AND PROCEDURES

-8.02.01 The Planning and Zoning board shall meet the first and third Tuesday each month at 6:30 p.m. and three members of the Planning and Zoning Board constitutes a quorum for the transaction of ordinary business of said board.
+8.02.01 The Planning and Zoning board shall meet each month on the 3rd Tuesday at 6:30 p.m., and three members of the Planning and Zoning Board constitutes a quorum for the transaction of ordinary business of said board.
 All decisions made the meetings shall be determined by a vote of the majority.

-8.02.02 The Planning and Zoning Board shall adopt rules for the transaction of business and shall keep a record of it’s’ resolutions, transactions, findings and determinations, which shall be a public record.
+8.02.02 The Planning and Zoning Board shall adopt rules for the transaction of business and shall keep a record of its resolutions, transactions, findings and determinations, which shall be a public record.

 8.03 POWERS AND DUTIES